21 Headless CMS Platforms That You Should Check Out

 Cons:

-• Documentation might not be clear about some issues since it is not wholly completed.
+• Some issues might not be clear in the documentation since it is not wholly completed.

 Pricing: Free trial is available.
 Starts from $399 per month.